Skip to Content

 Instructions

-1. Preheat the oven to 375° F. Line a baking sheet with parchment paper or a silicone baking mat.
+• Preheat the oven to 375 °F. Line a baking sheet with parchment paper or a silicone baking mat.

-2. Sift together flour, baking powder, salt, spices and sugar in a mixer bowl.
-Use your fingers to work in the butter until the bits are the size of a pea.
-Toss the raisins and dates into the mixture.
+• Sift together 10 oz all purpose flour, 1 tablespoon baking powder, ½ teaspoon salt, ½ teaspoon ground cinnamon, ¼ teaspoon ground ginger, ¼ teaspoon ground cloves, ¼ teaspoon ground nutmeg, ¼ teaspoon ground cardamom6 oz granulated sugar in a mixing bowl.
+Use your fingers to work in 4 oz unsalted butter chunks until the bits are the size of a pea.
+Toss 1 oz raisins and 2 oz dried chopped dates into the mixture.

-3. Add the milk all at once and mix just until the flour is moistened.
+• Add 8 oz whole milk all at once and mix just until the flour is moistened.
 The dough will be quite moist so keep your hands well floured.
 Dump the dough directly onto the prepared sheet pan.
 Using well-floured hands, pat the dough into an 8" round.
 Lightly score the round into 8 wedges.

 Notes